Dashansh/TextSummarization/README.md

-Data is available as a part of a [Kaggle competition](https://www.kaggle.com/snap/amazon-fine-food-reviews) and is stored in google drive for ease in access.
+Data is available as a part of a [Kaggle competition](https://www.kaggle.com/snap/amazon-fine-food-reviews) and is stored in google drive for ease in access. <br />